moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 ---
-title: How we do JTBD research at GitLab (A Playbook)
+title: The GitLab JTBD Playbook
 description: >-
-  GitLab follows a series of steps and exercises to discover and develop Job Canvases from basic assumptions all the way to validated and ranked Desired Outcomes and opportunities.
+The JTBD playbook is a comprehensive, step-by-step guide to help teams effectively apply the JTBD framework.
+It guides you from initial assumptions to prioritized user desired outcomes, providing a solid foundation and collaborative research tools.
 ---

-The playbook guides teams from initial assumptions to prioritized user Desired Outcomes.
-This process builds confidence that you're tackling the right problems at the right time.
-The handbook offers a JTBD foundation and collaborative research tools.
-Leverage in-house UX expertise for deeper guidance.
+The playbook will ensure you tackle the right problems at the right time by focusing on the critical question: **What outcomes are you trying to influence?**.

-Use this playbook to complete your JTBD canvases and come away with measured Outcomes to guide your teams strategy for years to come.
-For more information on each part of the canvas, refer to [anatomy of a JTBD canvas](/handbook/product/ux/jobs-to-be-done/#anatomy-of-a-jtbd-canvas).
+If this is your first time going through the playbook, it's recommended to review [what JTBD is and the main concepts](/handbook/product/ux/jobs-to-be-done/) before getting started.

-This page covers the _how_ of Jobs to be Done.
-For more on _what_ Jobs to be Done _is_, head over to the [main page](/handbook/product/ux/jobs-to-be-done/).
+We've included a [JTBD Canvas](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=oMR9VPNke7aIfCoU-1) (Figma) to help teams collaboratively navigate each step.

 #### A Note on Time, Confidence, and Validation